serverless/examples/aws-java-simple-http-endpoint/README.md

 -->
 # Simple HTTP Endpoint Example

 This example demonstrates how to setup a simple HTTP GET endpoint using Java.
-Once you ping it, it will reply with the current time.
+Once you fetch it, it will reply with the current time.

 [Jackson](https://github.com/FasterXML/jackson) is used to serialize objects to JSON.